adityameharia/Youtube_Downloader/README.md

 ```
 USAGE
-    $ yt-downloader download LINK FILENAME
+    $ yt-downloader download LINK

 ARGUMENTS
   LINK          Link of the youtube video to be downloaded
-  FILENAME      Output file name

 Options
-    -d, --hd=hd to download videos in 720p
+    -d, --hd to download videos in 720p
-    -a, --audio=audio to download only audio
+    -a, --audio to download only audio
+    -n, --name to specify the name of the file
 ```

 ## License